-This feature provides a convenient way to add branding to a project.
-Without much effort, you can set common branding elements (e.g., logo, hero image, font, color palette) to match the output with your company's brand.
+The branding feature provides a convenient way to set common branding elements (e.g., logo, hero image, font, color palette) to match the output with your company's brand.

 - If you are setting up a new project or are new to Flare You can set up branding when creating a new project using the Start New Project Wizard.
 The advantage of doing this is that your basic branding design is established from the get-go.
 Alternatively, you can download a free project template (from MadCap Software's website), and then add your content and branding (via the Branding Editor). - If you already have an established project in Flare You can leverage the benefits of the branding feature.
 For example, you can add a new branding stylesheet to a project or create and save a branding template to share with others.